billerz/ft_debut/README.md

 3. What are the core 42 principles?

  - peer to peer learning.
-You can learn very fast if you talk to your friends a lots.
+You can learn very fast if you talk to your friends a lot.

  ---